juju/docs/src/en/tut-lxd.md

 So the subnet address is **10.216.208.0/24**.

-IPv6 was disabled because Juju does not support it at this time.
+IPv6 was disabled (answer 'none') because Juju does not support it at this time.

 !!!
 Note:
     LXD adds iptables (firewall) rules to allow traffic to the subnet/bridge it